Moishe/Moishe.github.io/_drafts/ask-in-questions.md

 In the [introduction to that book](http://theliterarylink.com/leguinintro.html), LeGuin says something that I've never forgotten:

 >The artist deals with what cannot be said in words.
->
 >The artist whose medium is fiction does this in words.
->The novelist says in words what cannot be said in words.
+The novelist says in words what cannot be said in words.

+That idea was kind of revelatory for me, and it's such an elegant expression of, maybe, what literary criticism and to some degree history and every other liberal art _is_ -- the subtle art of uncovering things that can't be spoken of directly; the oblique approach when the direct one will fail.

+As I started doing more and more interviews, I realized that